 This book gives me chills (pun intended)!
 Seriously though it is an incredible book based on real life events!
 The 1914 Shackleton Expedition a group of men were trapped at sea for 9 months.
 There expedition ship, the Endurance was simultaneously trapped and being destroyed by the surrounding ice.
 I am not going to spill the beans on this one but it is a MUST READ!
 It is most appropriate for second grade and up although any Antarctic enthusiast would enjoy this suspenseful adventure!

 Better suited for preschool to 2nd grade this book has beautiful Illustrations and engaging text incorporates rhyming, counting and positional vocabulary.

-An adaptation of “this is the house that Jack built” using the chorus “the ice that floats in the Arctic waters”.
+Adapted from “this is the house that Jack built” using the chorus “the ice that floats in the Arctic waters”.
 This book has great illustrations and talks about polar bears, walruses, seals, narwhals and beluga whales.
 It is great for preschool through 1st grade.

 Great information and photographs!
 The kindle version is VERY affordable on Amazon at 99 cents.
 I am super old fashioned when it comes to books and I need to hold them in my hand and turn a page (ESPECIALLY if I’m reading to a child).
 I would use the Kindle for travel though.

 Amazing illustrations and story to show children that the Arctic Tundra is not simply just ice but it has it’s own ecological system that supports many plants and animals.